addrummond/jsockd/docs/ssr_with_react_19.md

 go run main.go
 ```

 Connect to `http://localhost:8080` in your web browser.
 You should see the server-side rendered counter with an initial value of 99.
-Clicking the button will increment the counter, demonstrating that the React component has been successfully hydrated on the client side (see also the JS console logs).
+Clicking the button will increment the counter, demonstrating that the React component has been successfully hydrated on the client side.